unbit/uwsgi-docs/GridFS.rst

    ; map gridfs requests to the "test" db gridfs-mount = db=test

-Supposing you have the myfile.txt file stored in your GridFS as "/myfile.txt", run
+Assuming you have the myfile.txt file stored in your GridFS as "/myfile.txt", run the following:

 .. code-block:: sh